You are at the top of the page

 Image: Detail of King Henry VIII seated, reading, in his bed-chamber, © The British Library Board

-In contrast to the milling crowds of courtiers and servants that thronged the outer courtyards and Great Hall, the King would be at the heart of the palace, hidden from all but the highest status courtiers and important servants.
+In contrast to the milling crowds of courtiers and servants that thronged the outer courtyards and Great Hall, the king or queen would be at the heart of the palace, hidden from all but the highest-status courtiers and important servants.

 Like a spider, he sat at the centre of a giant web.
 To enter his private apartments was like entering another world.